 I've recently started making it with turmeric, ginger and cinnamon and it's the most comforting, spiced bowl of goodness that I've had in a long time!

 Plus, it's really easy to make, so ideal when you only have a few minutes to spend making a healthy breakfast.

-Top it with berries, your favourite fruits and seeds for an energy-boosting start to the day.
+Top this turmeric oatmeal with berries, your favourite fruits and seeds for an energy-boosting start to the day.

 There's not much to this recipe - it's very easy and almost impossible to get wrong!

 One thing I love to do to make my oatmeal extra creamy is to soak my oats overnight before cooking.
 I simply cover them in water, then the next morning I drain and rinse them in a sieve before adding them to a saucepan with my favourite milk and spices.

 I find that not only does this improve the texture, but it also helps me digest the oats way better.
 It's different for everyone, but I highly recommend trying it if oats give you any digestive issues!